 In addition, the U.S. Postal Service is no longer accepting “Any Service Member” or “Any Wounded Service Member” letters or packages.
 Mail to “Any Service Member” that is deposited into a collection box will not be delivered.

 The former Walter Reed Army Medical Center closed in August 2011 and merged with the National Naval Medical Center to form the Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
-WRNMMC's Facebook page instructs readers that holiday mail for service members should be sent through the "Holiday Mail for Heroes” program.
+The “Holiday Card Drive 2016” page on their web site instructs the public that holiday cards for service members should be sent through the Red Cross and the “Holiday Mail for Heroes” program:

 Every year there is a Facebook Post that goes viral asking citizens to send Holiday Cards for service members, veterans and families receiving care to Walter Reed Army Medical Center.
 Walter Reed Army Medical Center, on Georgia Ave closed more than 5 years ago.
 Any cards sent to 5900 Georgia Ave addressed to “Any Soldier,” or to “A Recovering American Soldier” will be returned to sender because the address no longer exists.

 Also, if you see the Facebook Post, please help us by responding to correct it.